Pool Safety Tips

-Summertime and pool season are in full swing!
-And while taking a dip is a great way to cool off from the summer heat, don’t take pool safety lightly.
+May is Water Safety Month!
+While making a splash is a great way to celebrate summer, don’t take pool safety lightly.
 Before your family takes a dip, check out these pool safety tips to make sure this summer is all about fun in the sun and not an avoidable disaster.

 Drowning is the leading cause of unintentional death in children ages 1-4.Nearly 400 children die and another 5,400 are injured each year because of a pool or spa.
 According to the CPSC, drowning rates remain consistent in 2018 from previous years.
 Don’t become a statistic!
 When it comes to pool safety, just think ABC:

 Children should always be supervised by an attentive adult when in or around a pool or spa.
 When it comes to pools, being at home can provide a false sense of security.
 Always designate a Water Watcher to be responsible for keeping an eye on the pool.
 The adult should be equipped with a whistle or other signal of importance to help designate responsibility.

 Learn more about Water Watchers and where to get a Water Watcher tag and brochure at the Independent Pool & Spa Service Association (IPSSA)’s WaterWatcher.org.

 Having self-closing and self-latching gates around a pool or spa can greatly reduce accidental access to the pool.
 A fence surrounding the pool should be at least four feet tall, and should not be climbable.
 Pool covers are another great barrier than can prevent unintended entry.
 Plus, door alarms near the pool area can help alert you to anyone heading outside to approach the pool.